The Fabric & Fiber Studio

 The studio runs on a minimum three-month commitment.
 That's not arbitrary.
 Meaningful development takes time, and continuity within the studio benefits every member.

-In return, you receive something that is genuinely rare: direct access to thirty years of professional product development experience, applied to your specific work, in real time.
+In return, you receive something that is genuinely rare: honest professional judgment applied to your specific work, in real time.
 Not general advice.
 Not pre-packaged content.
-Honest judgment, focused attention, and sustained engagement with a small group of practitioners who are serious about the same things you are.
+Direct feedback, focused attention, and sustained engagement with a small group of practitioners who are serious about the same things you are.

 Participation is reviewed periodically to ensure the studio remains the right environment for everyone involved.
 This is a commitment to quality, both yours and mine.